legend561/jarvisuserbot/README.md

 python3 -m jarvis
 ```

-  An example `local_config.py` file could be: Not All of the variables are mandatory The Userbot should work by setting only the first two variables
+  An example `local_config.py` file could be: Not All of the variables are mandatory The Userjbot should work by setting only the first two variables

 ```text
 from heroku_config import Var